 Productivity, productivity, productivity – the most important three words when it comes to success, and three words that cannot be left apart in an efficient mailing experience.
 Considering the fact that Google’s mail solution is one of the most utilized nowadays, we’ve gathered a collection of the best 12 tools for Gmail, which are bound to improve your mailing efficiency and also, spare time in the meanwhile.

-As an avid Gmail user myself, I have sometimes wished for more customization and when officials lack implementation, third party options have always worked.
+As an avid Gmail user myself, I have sometimes wished for more customization and when officials lack implementation, third-party options have always worked.
 So, in the list presented below, we are going to show you how to tweak the inbox in order to save space, time and link it with other services as well.

 The Best 12 Productivity tools for Gmail

-The list below has been compiled from our personal experience, and from those of some of our readers.
+The list below has been compiled from our personal experience and from those of some of our readers.
 If you feel that a relevant tool should be amongst the mentioned, don’t be shy and mention it in a comment.
 We might post it in the next round-up.

-Mailbox relies on a simple set of swipe gestures and different colors, to browse and use Gmail every day.
-For instance, swiping a message to the right archives it and the action is marked by a green checkmark, letting users know immediately if something went wrong or not.
+Mailbox relies on a simple set of swipe gestures and different colors to browse and use Gmail every day.
+For instance, swiping a message to the right archives it, and the action is marked by a green checkmark, letting users know immediately if something went wrong or not.

-If you swipe to the left, the message will be saved for later reading and the application will prompt users to choose the delay curve, just like in the picture.
+If you swipe to the left, the message will be saved for later reading, and the application will prompt users to choose the delay curve, just like in the picture.

-Swiping an email to the right and holding the cursor a bit longer will automatically delete that email, while doing the same but in the other direction will give users the option to move or label the message.
+Swiping an email to the right and holding the cursor a bit longer will automatically delete that email while doing the same, but in the other direction will give users the option to move or label the message.

 Another great advantage is the speed which the system functions with, in some areas actually exceeding the default mail app from Apple.
-Combining that with a few other tricks like instantly taking a picture and attaching it to a message or push notification, makes this baby a suitable replacement for Apple’s.
+Combining that with a few other tricks, like instantly taking a picture and attaching it to a message or push notification, makes this baby a suitable replacement for Apple’s.
 Too bad it will only launch next year.

 Send From Gmail

-The genuine benefit of having Send from Gmail is that any time you click on an email address on any web page, it will automatically open a Mail Compose window in Gmail – right within your browser.
+The genuine benefit of having to Send from Gmail is that any time you click on an email address on any web page, it will automatically open a Mail Compose window in Gmail – right within your browser.
 The extension also provides a browser button so that you can open the Mail Compose window quickly by just clicking on it.